Gessel-Type Expansion for the Circular $\beta$-Ensemble and Central Limit Theorem for the Sine-$\beta$ Process for $\beta\le 2$: Proof of Theorem , Corollary and Theorem

+First, we decompose $f$ into a constant term and its analytic parts inside and outside the unit circle.
+For~$z = e^{i\theta}$, we write

-Recall that by $\pi_n:\Lambda\to\Lambda_n$ we denoted the canonical projection from the algebra of symmetric functions in infinite number of variables to the algebra of symmetric functions in $n$ variables.
-We may represent the exponential of additive functionals using the introduced specializations
+Recall that by $\pi_n:\Lambda\to\Lambda_n$ we denoted the canonical projection.
+Using this projection, the exponential of the sum of functionals can be rewritten in terms of power sums $p_j$.
+A direct calculation yields